 Click here to fuel your breakfast with some fantastic nutritional benefits!

-Turmeric, along with cocoa, dates & chia are used in the Chocolate Bomb SoulBalls and a healthy 1.5tsps goes into just one ball.
+Turmeric, along with cinnamon, ginger, vanilla & a hint of black pepper are used in the MAWish adaptogenic powder and this blend can be added to smoothies, turmeric oats and baking mixes, currys, vegetables, dressings and pancakes for a natural hit of flavour.
 Turmeric with sweet flavours gives an earthy depth, much in the same way as Beetroot does.

-Perfect for picnicking or post workout fuel - click here to shop
+Perfect for post workout fuel - click here to shop

 3. Turmeric Chilli Seeds Breakfast Boost by Two Birds Cereals - £5.99

 Nutritious supercharged breakfast boosts, a perfectly mixed combination of ancient seeds: chia, buckwheat and hemp with added combinations of turmeric and chilli spices to sprinkle over avocado toast, savoury breakfasts, breakfast bowls, porridge, pancakes, bakes, and add to smoothies to kick start your day and keep you fuller for longer - click here to shop